 - is an optional add-on service that offers flexible connectivity to Dimension Data’s enterprise-class cloud via direct connection (physical port) or via private connect (virtual port), connected to a partner MPLS network

-- establishes private connectivity between our CaaS service and your data centre or offices, thus increasing throughput and providing a more consistent network experience unlike Internet-based connections
+- establishes private connectivity between our Cloud service and your data centre or offices, thus increasing throughput and providing a more consistent network experience unlike Internet-based connections

 - standard options of up to 1Gbps for direct connect option or speeds of 100Mbps if you’re leveraging the MPLS network of a provider

-- gives you greater control over your WAN infrastructure when accessing CaaS services
+- gives you greater control over your WAN infrastructure when accessing Cloud services

 - allows you to offer a carrier-class, high-speed network to your user base, rather than relying on an unpredictable Internet connection